 In this chapter, projects having an impact on the available capacity in the respective Timetable year are considered.
-Unlike TCRs the projects to be named here will lead to permanent change (positive or negative) of the available infrastructure.
+Unlike TCRs the projects to be named here will lead to permanent change (additional or reduced)of the available infrastructure.
 The selection of the infrastructure measures to be considered are based on each IMs experts' judgement considering relevant aspects of the infrastructure such as the location of the measure.

-For the 1st Capacity Strategy, projects with unfolding positive or negative capacity effects in TT-year 2022, 2023, 2024 and 2025 will be added.
+For this second Capacity Strategy, projects with additional available capacity) or reduced capacity effects in TT-year 2023 to 2026 will be added.
 Subsequent Capacity Strategies will be updated with projects leading to capacity effects in each respective timetable year.

-The projects listed in this chapter fulfill the following criteria:
+The projects listed in this chapter fulfil the following criteria:

-- The project has a permanent impact on the available capacity, unlike TCRs (Chapter 2), - The project unfolds its effect on capacity between Timetable 2022 and Timetable 2025.
-Subsequent Capacity Strategies will provide annual updates, - The projects have a significant size and are located on network segments relevant for international traffic, whereby each Infrastructure Manager evaluates the fulfillment of this criteria on its own.
+- The project has a permanent impact on the available capacity, unlike TCRs (Chapter 2), - The project unfolds its effect on capacity between Timetable 2023 and Timetable 2026.
+Subsequent Capacity Strategies will provide annual updates, - The projects have a significant size and are located on network segments relevant for international traffic, whereby each Infrastructure Manager evaluates the fulfilment of these criteria on its own.